One-paragraph summary

 | Aarav Subramanian | Speaking fee, FSSAI annual conference | One-time, ₹40,000 | Feb 2026 |

-| Aarav Subramanian | Book contract, Penguin India | Forthcoming title, royalties only | Sep 2025 |
+| Aarav Subramanian | Book contract, Penguin India | Forthcoming title on supplement labelling, royalties only | Sep 2025 |

 | Dr. Meera Nair | Hospital staff position | Clinical, unrelated to supplements | Ongoing |